Doner kebab: Germany

-In Germany, the earliest claim to the introduction of Turkish döner kebab dates to 1969, when Bursa native Nevzat Salim and his father started to sell the Iskender Kebap in Reutlingen.
-However, the Association of Turkish Döner Producers in Europe (ATDID) connects the wide popularization of the dish to the stand of Turkish guest worker Kadir Nurman at West Berlin's Zoo Station in 1972, which helped establish the döner kebab sandwich as a fast food option.
-While the claims of multiple persons to have "invented" the döner may be hard to prove, the further development of modern döner sandwich is connected to the city of Berlin.
+In Germany, the earliest claim to the introduction of Turkish doner kebab dates to 1969, when Bursa native Nevzat Salim and his father started to sell Iskender Kebap in Reutlingen.
+However, the Association of Turkish Döner Producers in Europe (ATDID) connects the wide popularization of the dish to the stand of Turkish guest worker Kadir Nurman at West Berlin's Zoo Station in 1972, which helped establish the doner kebab sandwich as a fast food option.
+Although the claims of multiple persons to have "invented" the doner may be hard to prove, the further development of modern doner sandwich is connected to the city of Berlin.

-The döner kebap as it was first served in Berlin contained only meat, onions and a bit of salad.
+The doner kebap as it was first served in Berlin contained only meat, onions and a bit of salad.
 Over time, it developed into a dish with abundant salad, vegetables, and a selection of sauces to choose from.
-Even orders placed in the Turkish language in Berlin will ask for the hot sauce using the German word "scharf", flagging the hybrid nature of the Berlin style of döner kebap.
-This variation served with pita bread has influenced the style of döner kebap in Germany and in other nations.
-A 2007 survey showed that many people consider the döner kebab to be the most characteristic food of Berlin.
+Even orders placed in the Turkish language in Berlin will ask for the hot sauce using the German word scharf, flagging the hybrid nature of the Berlin style of doner kebap.
+This variation served with pita bread has influenced the style of doner kebap in Germany and in other nations.
+A 2007 survey showed that many people consider the doner kebab to be the most characteristic food of Berlin.

-Annual sales of döner kebabs in Germany amounted to €2.5 billion in 2010.
+Annual sales of doner kebabs in Germany amounted to €2.5 billion in 2010.
 Beef or veal, and chicken, are widely used instead of the more expensive lamb.
-Turkey ("Truthahn") and vegetarian versions are becoming increasingly popular.
+Turkey (Truthahn) and vegetarian versions have become increasingly popular.
+Common variations include the Döner-Teller, ("doner plate") in which the ingredients are served loose on a plate rather than as a sandwich, and the Döner-Box, in which they are served in a box layered on top of French fries.

-Tarkan Taşyumruk, president of the Association of Turkish Döner Producers in Europe (ATDID), provided information in 2010 that, every day, more than 400 tonnes of döner kebab meat is produced in Germany by around 350 firms.
-At the same ATDID fair, Taşyumruk stated that, "Annual sales in Germany amount to €2.5 billion.
+Tarkan Taşyumruk, president of the Association of Turkish Döner Producers in Europe (ATDID), provided information in 2010 that, every day, more than 400 tonnes of doner kebab meat is produced in Germany by around 350 firms.
+At the same ATDID fair, Taşyumruk stated: "Annual sales in Germany amount to €2.5 billion.
 That shows we are one of the biggest fast-foods in Germany."
-In many cities throughout Germany, döner kebabs are at least as popular as hamburgers or sausages, especially with young people.
+In many cities throughout Germany, doner kebabs are at least as popular as hamburgers or sausages, especially with young people.

-In 2011 there were over 16,000 establishments selling döner kebabs in Germany, with yearly sales of €3.5 billion.
+In 2011 there were over 16,000 establishments selling doner kebabs in Germany, with yearly sales of €3.5 billion.

 Netherlands

-Kapsalon is a Dutch food item consisting of French fries topped with döner or shawarma meat, garlic sauce, and a layer of Gouda cheese, baked or broiled until melted, and then subsequently covered with a layer of dressed salad greens and more sauce.
+Kapsalon is a Dutch food item consisting of French fries topped with doner or shawarma meat, garlic sauce, and a layer of gouda cheese, baked or broiled until melted, and then subsequently covered with a layer of dressed salad greens and more sauce.
 The dish is usually served as fast food in a disposable metal tray.
 The term kapsalon means "hairdressing salon" or "barbershop" in Dutch, alluding to hairdresser Nathaniel Gomes who originated the dish when he requested his local kebab shop in Rotterdam to prepare it for him.